nathanialihart/wipe-it-clean/README.md

 THIS CAN *BREAK* WINDOWS UPDATES AND DEFENDER PERMANENTLY.
 DO NOT RUN ON YOUR PRIMARY PC I AM NOT RESPONSIBLE FOR ANY DAMAGE DONE BY THIS SOFTWARE.
 YOU CHOOSE TO RUN IT, IT IS YOUR RESPONSIBILITY.

+there is also a rollback i put in there to well, obviously fix the damage done